techtraits/graphsom/README.md

 Graphsom Metrics API
 --------------------

-Graphsom metrics API is offered for cases where a custom user-defined metric needs to be reported.
+Graphsom metrics API is offered when a custom user-defined metric needs to be reported.

 To register a custom metric:

-    graphsom:register_graphsom_metric(MetricName, MODULE, FUN, Params).
+    graphsom:register_graphsom_metric(METRIC_NAME, MODULE, FUN, PARAMS).

-Graphsom expects a property list as s response to a call to `ModuleName:FunName` with parameters `Params`.
-Note that `FunName` must be exported by the module `MODULE` with the right arity.
+Graphsom expects a property list as a response to the callback `MODULE:FUN` with `PARAMS` as parameters.
+Note that `FUN` must be exported by the module `MODULE` with the a correct arity.

-For example, we can use Graphsom API to report the number of worker children of an `worker_sup` supervisor, i.e., the result of
+For example, we can use Graphsom API to report the number of worker children of a `worker_sup` supervisor, i.e., the result of

     > supervisor:count_children(worker_sup).
     > [{specs,2},{active,2},{supervisors,1},{workers,1}]